ABI-CTT-Group/digitaltwins-api/README.md

 ### PyPI

-Here is the [link](https://pypi.org/project/digital-twin-platform/) to the project on PyPI
+Here is the [link](https://pypi.org/project/digitaltwins) to the project on PyPI
 ```
-pip install digital-twin-platform
+pip install digitaltwins
 ```

 ### From source code